n0kk/ahud/README.md

 it's a hud

-A simplistic hud for Team Fortress 2 first started by [kyle](https://github.com/hikyle). ahud draws inspiration from various huds, including, but not limited to, rayshud, yahud, and omphud.
+A simplistic HUD for Team Fortress 2 first started by [kyle](https://github.com/hikyle). ahud draws inspiration from various huds, including, but not limited to, rayshud, yahud, and omphud.

 ###Features